s4ke/Master-Thesis/src/md/004-relwork.md

 \label{sec:relWorkAlgorithmicSkels}

 Algorithmic skeletons were introduced by @Cole1989.
-Early publications on this topic include @DANELUTTO1992205, @darlington1993parallel, @botorog1996efficient, @Lengauer1997, @Gorlatch1998.
+Early publications on this topic include @DANELUTTO1992205, @darlington1993parallel, @botorog1996efficient, @Lengauer1997
+and @Gorlatch1998.
 @SkeletonBook consolidated early reports on high-level programming approaches.
 Types of algorithmic skeletons include `map`-, `fold`-, and `scan`-based parallel programming patterns, special applications such as divide-and-conquer or